launchchicago/launchchicagostaging.github.io/program_delivery.md

 ---

 ---
 The best way to learn to be a software developer is with in-person training and working with other students in a team environment.
-Although many may believe that software development is a lonely task between the developer and the computer, in this day and age, that could not be farther from the truth.
-Most development is done in a team environment where different members take on differet components to create a final product.
-That being said, we understand that this is not a "coding bootcamp" where students can commit to a full-time program.
-Because of this, we have attempted to provide the best of both worlds through a combination of asynchronous content followed with in-person, in-class sessions.
+However, we understand that as a high school or junior college student, there is little to no time to take another program during the day.

+This is why we have developed the `Launch Program`.
+This program is a combination of 3 primary components.

+1. The **Launch Platform App** that runs on an iPad or natively on a Mac which is the primary delivery resource for all the content and tracking of student progress throughout your Launch sequence.

+2. **Asynchronous** content including videos, labs, quizzes and other excercises.

+3. **Launch Pad** meet-ups each weekend for in-person training, guest speakers, pair programming, working with your mentor, etc.

 # Program Delivery